 - 1. Clear a date and time with the members of your committee. - 2.
 At least three weeks before the hearing, request the proposed date and time of the hearing in a letter to the Director of the Ph.D.
 Program (see Appendix 4).
 Please send letter as an email attachment and also attach an electronic copy of your abstract, which has been approved by your chair.
-In this same email please provide a Zoom link to your hearing.
-The Program recommends your chairperson host the meeting.
 Hearings may not proceed without approval by the program. - 3.
 Provide one electronic copy of your proposal and abstract to all members of your committee and the Ph.D.
 Program Office at least two weeks prior to the hearing, - 4.
 Proposal hearings are academic events.
 Please do not provide refreshments for the committee and guests during your hearing.
 Food can be shared after the hearing has concluded - 5.
-All proposals are included in the online proposal library unless the PhD Program Office is notified otherwise by the student.
+All proposals (version submitted two weeks prior to the hearing) are included in the online proposal library unless the PhD Program Office is notified otherwise by the student.

 An announcement will be distributed to the Heller community by email.
-Due to the Covid-19 pandemic, all proposal hearings are currently being held virtually via Zoom.

-When in person hearings resume, a student must request permission in writing from the Director of the Ph.D.
-Program to allow one member of the committee, typically the outside member, to participate in the hearing remotely (telephone or video conference).1 Upon deciding this request, the Director will take into account the reason(s) why the person cannot physically attend, any special reasons why the non-attendance would significantly impact the hearing and/or the dissertation process, and the role played by the member in guiding the research and/or judging the outcome (e.g., being "chair" of the committee).
+For an in-person hearing a student must request permission in writing from the Director of the Ph.D.
+Program to allow one member of the committee, typically the outside member, to participate in the hearing remotely (telephone or Zoom).
+Upon deciding this request, the Director will take into account the reason(s) why the person cannot physically attend, any special reasons why the non-attendance would significantly impact the hearing and/or the dissertation process, and the role played by the member in guiding the research and/or judging the outcome (e.g., being "chair" of the committee).
 The costs of travel related to the member's being at the meeting will not be sufficient reason for granting such a request.
-Moreover, approval of such requests does not obligate the Heller School or Brandeis University to make the arrangements for or to pay the charges related to the teleconferencing -both of which are the responsibility of the student.
+Moreover, approval of such requests does not obligate the Heller School or Brandeis University to make the arrangements for or to pay the charges related to the teleconferencing -- both of which are the responsibility of the student.

-1Students are expected to provide (as feasible) persons participating remotely all relevant written materials (dissertation, special handouts, etc.) prior to the hearing.
+&lt;sup>1Students are expected to provide (as feasible) persons participating remotely all relevant written materials (dissertation, special handouts, etc.) prior to the hearing.